 So what does this all mean?

-Basically, small business taxpayers may now elect to immediately deduct certain amounts paid for tangible personal property without even considering whether the property should be capitalized.
-This can save small business owners significant amounts of time when it comes to managing the books and records.
+Basically, small business taxpayers may now elect to immediately deduct certain amounts paid for tangible personal property without ever considering whether the property should be capitalized.
+This exception can save small business owners significant amounts of time and resources when it comes to managing the books and records for the business.

 Note, amounts paid for inventory or land cannot be expensed under the de minimis safe harbor election.
 However, small business taxpayers may be able to treat inventory items as non-incidental materials and supplies under a separate exception.
 See Taxlete's article entitled Treating inventories as non-incidental materials & supplies: an election worth understanding.